dcantill/Active-Directory-Home-Lab/README.md

 ## Tools and Technologies Utilized ⚙️:

-1. **Windows 10 ISO:** Deployed to mimic a client/user computer operating within the domain
+1. **Windows 10 ISO:** Deployed to mimic a client/user computer operating within the domain.
 2. **Windows Server 2019:** Deployed as the Domain Controller to configure server management tools and features within the home lab.
 3. **Oracle Virtualbox:** Utilized to deploy Windows 10 and Windows Server 2019 virtual machines.
 4. **Windows PowerShell:** Integrated for generating thousands of "users" to manage in Active Directory.